Porcelain veneers can help make your smile more uniform. Ask the team at Today's Dental in Edmonton about veneers.

 Perhaps your teeth have become discoloured, or perhaps they formed in a less-than-ideal shape.
 Either way, you wish you could transform your smile to have whiter, more uniform teeth.

 You can achieve that kind of aesthetic with porcelain veneers.
-The Edmonton team at Today’s Dental offers this treatment as an alternative to crowns, which usually require more extensive procedures.
+The Edmonton team at Today’s Dental in Edmonton offers this treatment as an alternative to crowns, which usually require more extensive procedures.
 Veneers, or small sheets of tooth-shaped porcelain, bond to the front of your teeth to give you a durable, consistent smile.

 What Are Porcelain Veneers?